 no breeding programs,

 a not-for-profit business model,

 a good visitor education program about animal welfare and conservation.

 A few years ago, Ethical Fashion was a trend and like most trends, it came and went.
 But there is some good news on the horizon and we see Ethical Fashion growing in 2018 as consumers become more aware of where their clothes come from!

 At Toronto’s Women’s Fashion Week back in April of 2017, ethical fashion made a mark, Peggy Sue Deaven-Smiltnieks (Peggy Sue Collection) debuted an exclusively North American Ready-To-Wear Collection that honours the Farmer, the Maker and the Creator.
-“For without their time-honored skills, knowledge and hard work, there would be no fiber, no fabric, no fashion.”
+“For without their time-honoured skills, knowledge and hard work, there would be no fibre, no fabric, no fashion.”

 “When designing the Annual Collection, I focused on three words: Connected, Conscious and Regenerative.
 I wanted to create luxe fabrics and fashion-forward designs that celebrated Made in Canada, respected the people of our supply chain and envisioned fashion as a sustainable practice.
 I wanted to show luxury from an ethical perspective.”
 Says Peggy Sue.

 In addition, Canadian Designer Evan Biddell partnered with Value Village, the collection, titled VV by EB or “Value Village by Evan Biddell,” was part of Eco Fashion Week’s 81 lb challenge.
 81lbs is the average weight of discarded textiles per North American, per year.
 The 81lb challenge aims to visualize, rethink and reuse this “waste”.
 In 2018, there are some exciting fashion initiatives coming up and if there are any indication, it’s going to be a good year.